philippinespire/pire_taeniamia_zosterophora_lcwgs/README.md

 quast n50, and filtered by species in Rstudio.
 The best genome to map for Tzo is Tzo_scaffolds_TzC0402G_contam_R1R2_noIsolate.fasta in
 /home/e1garcia/shotgun_PIRE/pire_ssl_data_processing/taeniamia_zosterophora/probe_design.

+If not using Wahab, the genome assembly can be found on FigShare: 10.6084/m9.figshare.27682767.

 Moving the reference genome to my working directory:

 mkdir refGenome